fictorial/nodered/doc/to-do.markdown

+- for some reason the exception thrown when a rename fails due to an in-use nickname is not being caught even though there it's in a try..catch block!  something to do with flow-js?

+- return the generated nickname as a system message on connection

 - expose more node metadata
     - list the extensions loaded
     - periodically write memory usage to redis for the node